mockk/mockk/README.md

 * object wide
 * module wide

-In case of object and class you can msgLambda extension function just by creating regular `mockk`:
+In case of object and class you can mock extension function just by creating regular `mockk`:

 ```kotlin